-How to Train Your Dragon-Themed Activities for World Book Day!
+Home Learning Fun: How to Train Your Dragon Activities

-World Book Day is the perfect excuse to let loose your inner Viking!
-Whether your child is a fearless dragon trainer, a battle-ready warrior, or just looking for an excuse to roar dramatically in the living room, these How to Train Your Dragon-themed activities will bring the world of Berk to life.
-And with the new movie soaring into cinemas this summer, there’s no better time to embrace the dragon-sized fun.
+With the brand new How to Train Your Dragon film soaring into cinemas this summer , it’s the perfect excuse to unleash some dragon-sized fun at home!
+Whether your child is a fearless dragon trainer, a battle-ready warrior, or just looking for an excuse to roar dramatically in the living room, these How to Train Your Dragon-themed activities will bring the world of Berk to life and keep them entertained, learning, and creating all summer long.

 So, sharpen your (foam) swords, grab your shields, and let the adventure begin!